gferreira/PSHintsInUFO/README.md

 - [test-vfb2ufo-hints-links.py](data/test-vfb2ufo-hints-links.py)
 - [example `.glif` file with hints](data/TestFont_vfb2ufo_hints.ufo/glyphs/B_.glif) / [links](data/TestFont_vfb2ufo_links.ufo/glyphs/B_.glif) (same output)

 2. Comments
 -----------

 - there should be one standard way to describe hints in UFOs!
 - PS hints should be covered by the UFO specification
-- all implementations of PS hints in UFO (AFDKO, RoboFont, FontLab &amp; others) should follow the specified format
+- all implementations of PS hints in UFO (AFDKO, RoboFont, FontLab & others) should follow the specified format
 - it should be possible to manually edit PS hints in RoboFont (extension?)